jiriklepl/SAT-SMT-solvers/sat-use/backbones/README.md

 The actual implementation skips the first step, but it follows this overall description in all of the variations.

-The variations each use on of cadicat, lingeling, minisat, and glucose.
+The variations each use on of cadical, lingeling, minisat, and glucose.
 And their performance was measured on time and the number of calls.

 The measurements were performed on [Controlled Backbone Size Instances](https://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/CBS/descr_CBS.html) (see [links.txt](links.txt) for the exact datasets)